Vitamin Deficiency Test

 Is this vitamin test also useful for vegetarians and vegans?

 Yes.
 When you eat plant-based, it is advisable to keep a close eye on your vitamin levels.
-This is especially true for vitamin B12, as it is only found in animal products.
+This is especially true for vitamin B12, as it is a common vitamin deficiency among vegetarians and vegans.

 Can I also test for other vitamins or minerals?